 You may want to opt for a rate lock with a float down option if you’re afraid to miss out on additional savings.
 That way, if interest rates increased, you’d still get the rate you were originally quoted, but if they drop any lower while your loan is being processed, you’d get the lowest possible rate.
 Float downs can cost as much as 1% of the loan amount, so do the math to make sure it will pay off.

-Depending on your needs, refinancing could make sense if it can achieve one of three things: lowering your monthly payment, switching to a fixed-rate mortgage from an adjustable-rate mortgage, getting you out of debt faster, or providing the cash you need now.
+Depending on your needs, refinancing could make sense if it can achieve one of five things:

-If you can qualify for a lower rate than you are currently paying, your monthly payment will go down.
 In general, this move makes the most sense if you can lower your rate by at least one percentage point.
 To qualify for the lowest possible interest rate, you’ll generally need to have a credit score of at least 740.
-Experts also suggest you shop around and get quotes from three to five lenders on the same day to compare offers.
-Make sure to keep track of offers, taking down details such as rate, lender fees, closing costs, and penalties.

 With a fixed-rate mortgage, your interest rate and monthly mortgage payments will remain the same for the life of the loan (i.e. until you sell, refinance or finish paying).
 Due to that predictability, fixed-rate mortgages are the best option for most borrowers — especially when rates are low and if they plan to stay in their home for a long time.

-If you want to own your home outright as soon as possible, you can shorten your loan term, for example, from a 30-year loan to a 15-year.
-Spreading your loan balance over a shorter loan term will increase your monthly payments, but mean paying off your mortgage faster.
-That also means you’ll pay less interest over your loan term, which could save a considerable amount of money.
+While spreading your loan balance over a shorter loan term will increase your monthly payments, you will pay your mortgage off faster, and pay less interest over the loan’s term.
 Rates are also generally lower for 15-year loans than for 30-years.
 This option is best for those who have few long-term financial obligations and, of course, earn enough on a monthly basis to cover the higher loan amount.

 Get Out of Paying Mortgage Insurance

-If you made a down payment smaller than 20% of your home’s purchase price, you’re likely paying mortgage insurance.
 On conventional loans, private mortgage insurance (PMI) should be automatically canceled once you’ve reached 80% equity in your home.
 However, with an FHA loan, you are required to pay mortgage insurance premiums (MIP) for the life of the loan.
 If you have enough equity and can qualify, it can pay to refinance to a conventional loan.
 The FHA mortgage insurance premium ranges from 0.45% to 1.05% of the loan amount each year.

 Refinancing may not make sense in every scenario.
 If the cost of the new loan will exceed how much you’d save by refinancing, if your financial situation is uncertain, or if your credit score has taken a dip, refinancing may not be the smartest choice.